JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 - entropy reduction
 - repeatable, testable infrastructure synthesis

-This shift—from imperative, relationship-level configuration to compiler-generated topology-is the core conceptual contribution of the architecture.
+This shift from imperative, relationship-level configuration to compiler-generated topology is the core conceptual contribution of the architecture.

 A complete, production-grade implementation of this AST → Regional IR → Global IR pipeline is provided in the centralized egress dual-stack full-mesh trio demo, which composes Tiered VPC-NG, Centralized Router, Full Mesh Trio, VPC Peering Deluxe, the IPv4/IPv6 intra-VPC and full-mesh security group rule modules, and centralized egress into a unified topology compiler.
 This integration demonstrates the system operating end-to-end across three regions, nine VPCs, centralized egress, dual-stack CIDR propagation, and mixed TGW + VPC-peering edges.
 The demo serves as the reference implementation upon which the empirical results and analyses in this paper are based.

 In dual-stack deployments, this model enables asymmetric egress semantics: IPv4 traffic is routed through centralized NAT Gateways to achieve O(1) cost scaling, while IPv6 traffic follows decentralized, NAT-free egress paths, leveraging native IPv6 routing and TGW propagation.
 This behavior is demonstrated end-to-end in the centralized egress dual-stack full-mesh trio reference implementation.

+**Parallel Security Propagation Layer:**
+The same compilation pipeline used for routing is mirrored at the security layer.
+Each Tiered VPC-NG instance exposes an intra_vpc_security_group_id that downstream modules use to synthesize security relationships.
+At the regional layer, the Intra VPC Security Group Rule modules (IPv4 and IPv6 variants) construct O(V²) ingress-only allow rules between all non-self VPC network CIDRs, forming a regional SG mesh.
+At the global layer, the Full Mesh Intra VPC Security Group Rules modules replicate these rules across regions, producing a three-region SG mesh that aligns with the routing mesh.
+These SG meshes are designed to make end-to-end reachability testing easy in the reference implementation; they are not positioned as a least-privilege production policy, but as a concrete example of how security propagation can be compiled from the same topology AST.

 ### 2.3 Contributions